alexanderrich/exploration_consumption/doc/journal/paper.md

 #### Consumption tasks.

+![Examples of the Experiment 2 tasks, which resemble the Experiment 1 tasks.
+(a): the slider task. (b): the video task. (c): the decision-making task.
+After making a choice in the decision-making task, the produced outcome was added to the work queue, pictured at the bottom of (c).](figures/experiment2tasks.png){#fig:exp2tasks}

 Participants were informed that there were two types of tasks, a "slider task" and a "video task," that they would complete during 30-second "work periods."
 The number of remaining work periods in the experiment was shown at the top of the screen, as was the number of seconds left in the current work period.

-The slider task was based of a task previously used by [@Gill2012].
-In each period of the slider task, five horizontal sliders appeared on the screen (Figure XXX).
-Each started at a random setting between 0 and 100, with the slider's value shown to its right, and with a random horizontal offset so that the sliders were not aligned.
-The participant's task was to use the mouse to move each slider to "50" before the work period ended.
-When a participant released the mouse at the correct setting, the slider turned green to show it had been completed.
-To ensure that the task took close to the allotted 30 seconds, at the beginning of the task only the top slider was enabled, and the other four were grayed out.
-Additional sliders were enabled at five-second intervals, such that all five sliders were available after 20 seconds.
+The slider task was the same as the one described in Experiment 1, and is pictured in Figure {@fig:exp2tasks}a.
 To make the slider task more unpleasant, a short static noise was played through the computer speakers intermittently at a moderate volume during the task.

-The video tasks consisted of simply watching one of four videos: an episode of "Planet Earth", and episode of "The Great British Bakeoff", and episode of "Unchained Reactions", or an Ellen Degeneres comedy special.
+As in Experiment 1, the video tasks consisted of simply watching one of four videos: an episode of "Planet Earth", and episode of "The Great British Bakeoff", and episode of "Unchained Reactions", or an Ellen Degeneres comedy special.
 Participants watched the video through a player on the computer screen.
-They were free to fast forward or rewind the video at will, and could also switch among the videos at any time by clicking one of four tabs above the player.
+Unlike in Experiment 1, they did not have to hold down a button to play the video.
+They were free to fast forward or rewind the video at will, and could also switch among the videos at any time by clicking one of four tabs above the player (see Figure {@fig:exp2tasks}b).

 To incentivize participants to attend to and perform the slider task, they were penalized if they missed more than 10% of the sliders.
 For each percentage over 10% of sliders that were not set to 50 over the course of the experiment, $.20 was deducted from a bonus that started at $5.00.
-For example, if a participant failed to set the sliders to 50 for 18% of sliders, their final bonus would be
-$3.40.

 #### Choice task.

 Participants completed a total of 56 work periods.
 The first eight were automatically spent performing the slider task.
 For the remaining 48, participants made a choice prior to each work period that determined whether the work period would be devoted to the slider task or the video task.
+This choice task resembled the choice task used in Experiment 1.

-For the choice task, participants were shown a "machine" that could create slider or video tasks.
+Participants were shown a "machine" that could create slider or video tasks (Figure {@fig:exp2tasks}c).
 The machine consisted of a black-and-gold "best" spinner and a panel of possible new spinners.
 Participants selected either "run best spinner" or "run new spinner".
 If the participant selected "run best spinner", the spinner would visually rotate on the screen.
 If it landed on gold, the machine created a video task; if it landed on black, the machine created a slider task.
-Thus, the probability of producing a video task was equal to the proportion gold of the spinner.

 If the participant selected "run new spinner", the new spinners in the panel were covered up and randomly shuffled.
 The participant then clicked one of the gray squares, revealing the new spinner underneath.
-As was explained to the particpants, and is visually apparent, one third of the possible new spinners are completely black, while the remaining two thirds range from 5% to 100% gold, in even increments of 5%.
+As was explained to the particpants, and was visually apparent, one third of the possible new spinners are completely black, while the remaining two thirds range from 5% to 100% gold, in even increments of 5%.

 After revealing a new spinner, it was spun, producing a video or slider task in the same manner as the "best spinner".
-Critically, if the new spinner selected had a higher proportion gold than the best spinner, it would replace the best spinner for future choices.
-Thus, choosing "run new spinner" was an exploratory action that could lead to the discovery of a better option that could be exploited in later choices.
+As in Experiment 1, if the new spinner selected had a higher proportion gold than the best spinner, it would replace the best spinner for future choices.

 Participants were also informed that after every work period there was a one in six chance that the machine would reset itself.
 In fact, the experiment was